JaneliaSciComp/hortacloud-website/content/docs/administration/bare_metal/FullDeployment.md

 At minimum, you must customize the following:

 1. Ensure that `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` point to the disk mounts available on the local systems.
 Alternatively, you can make symbolic links so that the default paths point to your mounted disks.
 2. Set `HOST1`, `HOST2`, and `HOST3` to the servers you are deploying on.
 Use fully-qualified hostnames here -- they should match the SSL certificate you intend to use.
+Do not use localhost or the loopback address (`127.0.0.1`).
+If you don't have a DNS name for the hosts, use the host's IP address.
 3. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
-4. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.
+4. Generate 32-byte secret keys for JWT_SECRET_KEY, MONGODB_SECRET_KEY and JADE_API_KEY.
+If JADE_API_KEY is not set jacs-sync service will not be able to register any Mouselight samples.
+5. Set `JADE_AGENT_VOLUMES` to the volumes that you want to be created when you start the system - typically `jade1,jade2`, but these really depend on the volumes that you you setup in your jade service configuration.

 ## Enable Databases (optional)